Get a jump start now by creating an account with our simple online tool.

 Each participating student will receive $10,000 of financial support in the form of a stipend to defray tuition costs and living expenses in their final year.

-Participating students also complete this program with a certificate from the Obama Foundation and matriculate into the Obama Foundation’s Alumni Network, a global community of collaborative emerging leaders, driven by values and committed to tackling the most pressing challenges of our time.
+Participating students also complete this program with a certificate from the Obama Foundation and matriculate into the Obama Leadership Network, the Obama Foundation's global alumni community, driven by values and committed to tackling the most pressing challenges of our time.